TheStellarScientist/The-DeDe-Coder/README.md

 # The-DeDe-Coder
 *A compendium of notes and definitions for AMS 530: Parallel Computing*

 This repository was created by DeDe (TheStellarScientist) to manage the concepts covered in AMS 530 in a way that is hopefully less unwieldy than Google Docs.
 This repository contains all the concepts, plus links to resources, notes from further reading, and example projects.
-The goal is to create this as a way for the class to collaborate and digest topics in a way we understand—and that will hopefully be understandable to future classes as well.
+The goal is to create this as a way for the class to collaborate and digest topics in a way we understand and that will hopefully be understandable to future classes as well.

 This README serves as a table of contents.
 The repository is organized by topics in chronological order as they are taught.
 Each topic has its own directory containing files that explain the concepts within.